Calculating the cost of starting a medical practice – our complete guide

 Do as much research as possible to get a clearer picture of your budget requirements and set expectations of your costs versus cash flow when starting out.
 There’s plenty of great advice at your fingertips.

-- Industry solution providers, like MedicalDirector, can offer support and advice on IT infrastructure costs for software that will scale and grow with your practice.
+- Industry solution providers, like MedicalDirector, can offer support and advice on IT infrastructure costs for software that will scale and grow with your medical practice.

 - Financial institutions can offer tailored financial advice and guidance as to how best to structure any loans.